[ Printer Friendly Version ] [ Report Abuse ]

 The old woman sniffs, as if she can’t believe I’ve dared to discount her beloved Witch Weekly.
 I struggle not to roll my eyes.
 I’d very much like to track down the editor of that infernal magazine and put an arrow through his or her heart.
 It's appalling, the sheer amount of dung it funnels into the minds of middle-aged witches everywhere.

 “Oho!” says the man with the black beard, reaching out to pat me fondly on the shoulder.
 He’s been arguing with the old woman for the last twenty minutes, and seems glad to have finally made an ally out of me.
-“There’s a good lass.
+“There’s a good woman.
 What’s your name again?”

 “Aislin O’Keefe,” I tell him for the tenth time, shaking his proffered hand.
 His gnarled grip is surprisingly strong, and when I look down at his hand it’s covered in swirling tattoos, faded with age.